Black-banded crake: Feeding

 The black-banded crake forages on damp ground in dense cover, where it searches for food in leaf litter.
 Its diet has not been documented but is assumed to be invertebrates and seeds.

 Breeding

 Almost nothing is known about the black-banded crake's breeding biology.
 It vigorously defends territories of up to about 2 ha.
 It makes a dome nest of grass with a side entrance.
 One was sited on a fallen limb about 2 m above the ground.

-Vocalization

-One author described the black-banded crake's song as "a rubbery, musical trill, deeper and more bubbly than that of [other] Laterallus crakes."
-The female sings a shorter version of the song than the male.

-Status
+Conservation status

-The IUCN has assessed the black-banded crake as being of Least Concern.
+The International Union for Conservation of Nature (IUCN) has assessed the black-banded crake as being of Least Concern.
 It has a large range but its population size and trend are not known.
 No immediate threats have been identified.
 Authors describe it as "rare to locally fairly common" in Ecuador and "rare but widespread" in Peru.
 The species "may even benefit from low levels of human disturbance, taking advantage of edge habitats around small garden plots."